jarun/nnn/README.md

 Notes:

 1. Help & settings, file details and archive listing are shown in the `$PAGER`.
 2. To change shortcuts modify key bindings in `nnn.h` and compile.
+Option `-K` detects collisions.

 | Mouse click | Function |
 |---| --- |